1.1. Contact organisation

 13.1.
 Accuracy - overall

 The Industrial Production Index is mainly based on a sample survey, so errors from sampling are likely to occur.
 Coverage errors, measurement errors, non-response errors, processing errors are considered to be small but nevertheless actions are undertaken to reduce these different types of errors as much as possible.
-Estimations are made for enterprises that provide data on a quarterly basis.
+Estimations are made for statistical units that provide data on a quarterly basis.
 The estimation is being made using enterprises' previous month’s and last year’s data.
 These estimates are replaced as soon as the enterprises submit their quarterly VAT declarations.

 13.2.
 Sampling error